NiSource (NYSE:NI) Releases FY23 Earnings Guidance

-NiSource (NYSE:NI – Get Rating) updated its FY23 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.54-1.56 for the period, compared to the consensus earnings per share estimate of $1.55.
+NiSource (NYSE:NI – Get Rating) issued an update on its FY23 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $1.54-1.56 for the period, compared to the consensus estimate of $1.55.
 NiSource also updated its FY 2023 guidance to $1.54-$1.60 EPS.

-NiSource (NYSE:NI – Get Rating) last posted its quarterly earnings results on Wednesday, February 22nd.
-The utilities provider reported $0.50 earnings per share for the quarter, beating analysts’ consensus estimates of $0.49 by $0.01.
-NiSource had a net margin of 12.81% and a return on equity of 10.27%.
-During the same period in the prior year, the company posted $0.39 EPS.
-On average, analysts forecast that NiSource will post 1.45 earnings per share for the current fiscal year.
+NiSource (NYSE:NI – Get Rating) last announced its earnings results on Wednesday, February 22nd.
+The utilities provider reported $0.50 EPS for the quarter, beating the consensus estimate of $0.49 by $0.01.
+NiSource had a return on equity of 11.13% and a net margin of 13.51%.
+The company had revenue of $1.70 billion for the quarter, compared to analyst estimates of $1.56 billion.
+During the same quarter in the prior year, the company earned $0.39 EPS.
+On average, analysts expect that NiSource will post 1.55 EPS for the current year.

 NiSource Increases Dividend